scikit-learn-contrib/DESlib/docs/user_guide/tutorial.rst

     from deslib.des.knora_e import KNORAE
     from deslib.des.meta_des import METADES

-As DESlib is built on top of scikit-learn classifier, code will usually required the import of routines from this library.
+As DESlib is built on top of scikit-learn_, code will usually required the import of routines from it.

 Preparing the dataset:
 -----------------------

-Before exploiting the models, we need to prepare the dataset.
-We use the breast cancer dataset from scikit learn.
-The first step is to normalize the dataset so that it has zero mean and unit variance, which is a common requirement for many machine learning algorithms.
-This step can be easily done using the StandardScaler class from scikit-learn_.

-Following that we divide it into three partitions: Training, Test, and Dynamic Selection (DSEL).
-We usually call the dataset that is used for the competence level estimation as the dynamic selection dataset (DSEL) instead of the validation dataset.
+The next step is loading the data and dividing it into three partitions: Training, validation and test.
+In the dynamic selection literature [1]_ the validation set is usually called the dynamic selection dataset (DSEL), since this partition is used by the dynamic selection techniques in order to select the base classifiers, so in this library we use the same terminology.
+The training set (X_train, y_train) is used to fit the pool of classifiers, the validation (X_DSEL, y_DSEL) set is used to fit the dynamic selection models.
+The performance of the system is then evaluated on the test set (X_test, y_test).

 .. code-block:: python